loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 **Contract deployed on Shasta**

-- **Transfer Gateway**: //Needs address.
+- **Transfer Gateway**: //TODO: Needs address.
 It got wiped at some point

 **Contract deployed on Extdev**